jpfaraco/zwicky/README.md

 - Check the browser console for any authorization errors

 ### Network Errors

 - Verify your internet connection
 - Check the browser console for any CORS or network errors
-- Ensure the AI Gateway endpoint is accessible: `https://ai-gateway.vercel.sh/v1/chat/completions`
+- **In development**: Ensure the AI Gateway endpoint is accessible: `https://ai-gateway.vercel.sh/v1/chat/completions`
+- **In production**: If you get CORS errors, ensure the `/api/ai-gateway` route is deployed and the OIDC token is available

 ### Tailwind Styles Not Applying

 - Clear your browser cache
 - Restart the development server
 - Check that `tailwind.config.js` and `postcss.config.js` are in the project root

 ### Build Errors

 - Delete `node_modules` and `package-lock.json`
 - Run `npm install` again
 - Make sure you're using Node.js v20.19+ or v22.12+ (required by Vite 7)